Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 Pros

-✅ Kinsta have top-tier performance.
-They’re one of the fastest WordPress hosts I’ve ever tested.
-Their architecture is also well-optimized, which explains why they perform so well.
+✅ Kinsta has top-tier performance.
+It’s one of the fastest WordPress hosts I’ve ever tested.
+Its architecture is also well-optimized, which explains why it performs so well.

-✅ Their custom-built MyKinsta dashboard is user-friendly and offers a lot of useful tools.
+✅ Its custom-built MyKinsta dashboard is user-friendly and offers a lot of useful tools.

-✅ Kinsta’s pricing is competitive with similar hosts such as WP Engine and Flywheel.
-They also have low overage fees (comparatively) and offer lots of pricing tiers, which makes it easy to scale.
+✅ Kinsta’s pricing is competitive with similar hosts, such as WP Engine and Flywheel.
+It also has low overage fees (comparatively) and offers lots of pricing tiers, which makes it easy to scale.

 ✅ You get access to useful features/tools to make your life easier.
 For example, automatic daily backups, staging sites, automatic database optimization, security protection, and so on.